yhoogstrate/dr-disco/README.md

  - For *reverse*, *forward* you need to create and use the reverse complement of _R1 and o_R2.
  - For *reverse*, *reverse* you need to create and use the reverse complement of _R1 and the original of _R2 (but I am not aware of such data...).

+#### Illumina NextSeq data cleaning

+The illumina NextSeq is claimed to be responsible for measuring poly-G sequences (https://www.biostars.org/p/294612/) which may result in vast amounts of discordant reads aligned to poly-G regions in the genome.
+It is recommended to clean such datasets and erase poly-G suffixes, for instance with the tool fastp.

 ### Step 1: STAR

 Running RNA-STAR with fusion settings produces a file: ``<...>.Chimeric.out.sam``.
 This file contains discordant reads (split and spanning).
 It is recommended to run STAR with corresponding settings: